 No Recourse to Public Funds

-Some people who are subject to immigration control and do not have the right to work are deemed to have 'No Recourse to Public Funds' (NRPF), welfare benefits, public housing or UK Border Agency support.
+Some people who are subject to immigration control and do not have the right to work are deemed to have 'No Recourse to Public Funds' (NRPF), welfare benefits, public housing or UKVI support.
 The NRPF policy affects a wide range of people who are subject to immigration control, including refused asylum seekers, visa overstayers, people subject to domestic violence, post-18 former unaccompanied asylum seeking children, people in the UK on spousal visas and some EEA migrants.

 Local Authorities have a duty to provide advice to people with NRPF and to assist them in finding a solution.
-People with NRPF may in some circumstances be entitled to care services including accomodation and financial support.
+People with NRPF may in some circumstances be entitled to care services including accommodation and financial support.
 Local Authorities should undertake an eligibility test and an assessment of need in assessing whether they have a duty to support someone with NRPF.

-Wales NRPF Network aims and objectives
+Wales Strategic Migration Partnership aims and objectives re NRPF

 - link with and inform regional strategies and initiatives particularly relating to NRPF issues